r-eifler/IPEXCO-frontend/README.md

 - Explanation Translator Instructions Prompt

 The output schema of LLMs can also be selected :
+For more information on structured outputs, see [OpenAI's guide on structured outputs](https://platform.openai.com/docs/guides/structured-outputs).

 - Goal Translator Output Schema
 - Question Classifier Output Schema
 - Explanation Translator Output Schema

-These can be selected from the prompts definedin the "Specification" page.
+These can be selected from the prompts defined in the "Specification" page.

 Examples prompts and output schemas for the Parents Afternoon domain are given in [setup/example_data/parentsafternoon/](setup/example_data/parentsafternoon/).